This post may contain affiliate links. Please see our disclosure policy.

-Chewy orange almond butter oat cookies are naturally sweetened with maple syrup, gluten free and delicious!
+Chewy orange almond butter oatmeal cookies are naturally sweetened with maple syrup, use gluten-free oats, and are the best thing!
 These healthy cookies are made in under 20 minutes and mixed in one bowl.
-They’re so easy, you can have a kiddo join along in the cookie making fun!
-The hint of orange pairs perfectly with the almond butter and slivered almonds – yum!
+The oatmeal cookie dough is easy to mix up – you can have kids join along in the cookie-making fun!
+The hint of orange pairs perfectly with the natural almond butter and slivered almonds – yum!

-These are not your average sugar loaded cookies!
-A little maple syrup and orange sweeten these cookies up the perfect amount.
+These are not your average white sugar loaded cookies!
+A little maple syrup and orange juice sweeten these cookies up the perfect amount.

 - almond butter